Miha Blažič (footballer)

-Miha Blažič (born 8 May 1993) is a Slovenian football defender who plays for Ligue 1 club Angers and the Slovenia national team.
+Miha Blažič (born 8 May 1993) is a Slovenian professional footballer who plays for UAE Pro League club Kalba as a centre-back.

 Club career

 Blažič signed his first professional contract with Koper at the age of 17.

 On 31 August 2017, Blažič signed a three-year deal with Ferencváros.
 With Ferencváros, he won four consecutive league titles, from 2018–19 to 2021–22.
 He also played in the 2020–21 UEFA Champions League group stage after his team eliminated Molde in the play-offs.

-On 4 June 2022, he joined Ligue 1 side Angers on a three-year contract.
+On 4 June 2022, he joined Ligue 1 club Angers on a three-year contract.

+On 6 July 2023, Polish side Lech Poznań announced that Blažič joined the club on a two-year contract.

+On 23 September 2024, his transfer to Emirati side Kalba FC was announced.

 International career

-Blažič played for all Slovenian national youth teams from under-16 to under-21, with four years as a captain.
+Blažič played for all Slovenian youth international levels from under-16 to under-21, with four years as a captain.
 He debuted for the senior team on 2 June 2018 in a friendly match against Montenegro.

+In June 2024, he was selected in Slovenia's squad for UEFA Euro 2024 played in Germany.